-To book Chris Hunter QGM please contact a JLA agent.
+To book Chris Hunter QGM please contact your JLA Agent.

 As the Army’s senior counter-terrorist bomb disposal specialist, Chris took his life in his hands on a regular basis.
 He rounded off a distinguished military career in intelligence, seconded to COBRA.
 In speeches the author of Eight Lives Down shows how to weigh up the threats, control anxiety and rapidly identify and prioritise tasks.
 Chris believes that fear can give you a competitive edge, and that any team can achieve more when it doesn’t matter who gets the credit.

 Chris Hunter had ‘the world’s most dangerous job, in the world’s most dangerous place’.
 As the British Army’s most experienced counter-terrorist bomb disposal specialist in Iraq, he took his life in his hands on a daily basis.